jacobala1/comp423-course-notes/docs/tutorials/rust-setup.md

 2. Complie and run the program:

-To compile, type `cargo build` in the terminal.
+To compile, go into the `hello_comp423` directory in the terminal and type `cargo build` in the terminal.

 This command is similar to the `gcc` command you may be familiar with, in that, it complies your code.
 The compiled binary will be located in a directory labeled `target/debug`.